prasidhanchan/ShopKart/README.md

 1) Android Studio Flamingo 2022.2.1 or later.
 2) Android SDK with a minimum API level of 29 (Android 10).
-3) Firebase project with Firestore or Realtime Database configured.
+3) A Firebase project with the following enabled:
+    - **Authentication**: Enable Email/Password and Google sign-in methods in the Firebase Authentication section.
+    - **Firestore**: Set up Firestore in Native mode for database storage.
+    - **Storage**: Enable Firebase Storage for storing user and product-related files (Have to upgrade your plan now to enable this option).
 4) Google services JSON file (google-services.json) placed in the app module.

 # Getting Started